12 Ideas For Year-End Planning With Stock Compensation (Part 1)

 Podcast included: In addition to reading this article, you can listen to our podcast on year-ending planning.
 For other podcasts, see the podcast section of this website.

-- modification in the income tax rates and income ranges for each bracket, including a reduction in the top rate
+- modifications in the income tax rates and income ranges for each bracket, including a reduction in the top rate

 - changes in the calculation of the alternative minimum tax (AMT)

-For 2018 income, the Affordable Care Act will continue to affect year-end planning, particularly for individuals with annual income of $200,000 or more.
+The additional Medicare taxes under the Affordable Care Act were not affected by the TCJA.
+They continue to affect year-end planning, particularly for individuals with annual income of $200,000 or more.

 Checklist To Review

-As part of your year-end and year-beginning tax planning, review your:
+As part of your year-end and year-beginning tax planning, review:

 - holdings of stock options, restricted stock/RSUs, and company stock